Technical and Product News and Insights from Rackspace

 Everyone loses when the data stored in your CRM is disorganized, incomplete, or contains duplicates.
 The teams trying to use this data—like sales, marketing, or customer service—can get frustrated and lose opportunities to close deals, retain customers, or deliver excellent service.
 A disorganized CRM can result in missed customer conversions, a negative company reputation, and lost opportunities for revenue.

 There are a few things that can help you organize your CRM, and after your data is clean, implement processes for keeping it that way.
-As a Platinum Salesforce® consulting partner, Rackspace is an expert in CRM data management and has helped thousands of businesses implement, use, and maintain their CRM systems.
+As a Gold Salesforce® consulting partner, Rackspace is an expert in CRM data management and has helped thousands of businesses implement, use, and maintain their CRM systems.

 Here are four strategies for cleaning and maintaining your CRM data.